Alexx/language-suggester/README.md

 ## Description

-_This web page will ask a series of question to help suggest a programming language to the user._
+_This web page will ask a series of questions to help suggest a programming language to the user._

 ## Setup/Installation

 Step 1: Clone this repository to your desktop

 Step 2: Open the index.html file

-Step 3: Fill out the form and press submit

 or view on GitHub Pages linked below